gardusig/gas-toolbox/integration-tests/manual-tests.md

 In your Apps Script project:

 1. Go to **Extensions** → **Apps Script library**
-2. Add the library with identifier: `GasToolbox`
+2. Add the library with identifier: `GASToolbox`
 3. Use your Script ID from `.clasp.json`

 ## Running Tests